natekim27/JIE-2332-iParametrics/README.md

     1. Check the details for the error message.
     2. Follow troubleshooting tip 2 or 3 to solve the issue.

+# Future Improvements
+- Deploy the app on a web server using services like Microsoft Azure.
+- Create an interactive heat map of the United States showing each county's CWCS.
+- Visualize Data could also generate graphs to compare data of two or more communities.
+- Add more features to the dataset.
+Doing so will also improve the accuracy of the CWCS generation.
+- Add unit tests and end to end tests to the repository for testing the app's back end and front end.
+- Implement caching and database optimization techniques to improve the application's speed and responsiveness.

 # Release Notes

 ## Version 0.5.0